OCTOBER 8th - OCTOBER 14th

-The Workers Unite Film Festival aims to feature student and professional films from the United States and around the world.
-These films highlight and publicize the struggles, successes and daily lives of all workers in their efforts to unite and organize for better living conditions and social justice.
-We hope to illuminate, educate and motivate audiences to take action.
-In these last few years, unprecedented attacks have been launched against unions and workers’ federally mandated rights to organize, by well-funded corporate lobbies such as ALEC.
-Despite these well organized campaigns, workers continue to courageously challenge these attacks by raising their voices with determination and with unity.
+The Workers Unite Film Festival, now in its 10th season, is a celebration of Global Labor Solidarity.
+The Festival aims to showcase student and professional films from the United States and around the world which publicize and highlight the struggles, successes and daily lives of all workers in their efforts to unite and organize for better living conditions and social justice.